straker/kontra-asset-loader/README.md

     }, function progressCallback(progress) {
       console.log('Loaded ' + progress.loaded + ' of ' + progress.total + ' assets.');
     });

+When loading audio assets, you can specify multiple formats and AssetManager will determine which format to load based on the current browser's support.

+    AM.loadAsset({
+      'music': ['audio/music.mp3', 'audio/music.aac', 'audio/music.ogg']
+    })
+    ...

 #### Loading JSON, JavaScript, and CSS